gitpoap/gitpoap-backend/docs/Auth.md

 - Hold never-expiring authentication tokens that could be leaked and used maliciously

-With the Access+Refresh Token system, the user is given a both at the same time but the user will only use the Access Token when making requests (note that we need to assume that the distribution of these tokens initially to the user is secure) until the user (i.e. the frontend) realizes that the token has expired.
-At this point they can retreive a new Access+Refresh Token pair by calling the authentication refresh endpoint and providing their Refresh Token.
+With the Access+Refresh Token system, the user is given both at the same time but the user will only use the Access Token when making requests (note that we need to assume that the distribution of these tokens initially to the user is secure) until the user (i.e. the frontend) realizes that the token has expired.
+At this point they can exchange their Refresh Token, which they stored on the frontend until they needed it, at the backend's refresh token endpoint for a new Access+Refresh Token.

 ## Access Token Format